nonepork/srtass/README.md

 # srtass

-Simple script to change timecodes in subtitle files.
-Support .ass and .srt files.
-Required python3.x.
+A simple script that shifts the timecode of subtitle file.
 For more information:

 ./srtass.py --help